 The Best HSAs for Both Categories

 Since we’re dealing with two different categories here, let’s break down the HSAs in to the best options by category.
-Then we’ll look at one that’s a good option if you want to do a blend of spending and investing with your health savings account.
+First however, I want to address that one HSA is the best in both categories; the Lively HSA.

 Using our metrics of maintenance fees, interest rates, and potentially a debit card, here are the best HSAs for spending: